 There are many different metals used in model making with different requirements for machining, forming and bonding/welding.

 I needed to make some long double ended bolts for a friend who’s restoring a motorbike.
-After some searching we decided on EN8: EN8 Engineering Steel is an unalloyed carbon steel with reasonable tensile strength. [more…]
+After some searching we decided on EN8 Steel: EN8 Engineering Steel is an unalloyed carbon steel with reasonable tensile [more…]

-Abbreviated HSS and commonly just listed or desicribed as HSS.
-A hard steel used for metal cutting tools as it remains hard even at dull red temperatures.
-It normally contains: Tungsten 12 to 18%, Chromium [more…]
+High Speed Steel, abbreviated HSS and commonly just listed or described as HSS.
+A hard steel, about 6 times harder than carbon steel, used for metal cutting tools as it remains hard even at dull red [more…]

 The image shows a pewter flywheel on a solenoid engine.
 The outer surface has a hammered finish.
 Traditionally pewter is an alloy containing 80% tin and 20% lead.
 Modern pewter is 85 to 95% tin with [more…]

 Cast iron is a ferrous alloy; the carbon content is greater than the maximum solubility in austenite at the eutectic temperature.
 It tends to be brittle, except for malleable cast irons.
 With its low melting [more…]